 Clarkson College is a private, nonprofit school in an urban setting in Omaha, Nebraska.
-Clarkson College was founded in 1888 and now enrolls around 820 students a year, including 658 undergrads.
-Clarkson College provides housing for up to 140 students.
+Clarkson College was founded in 1888 and enrolls 616 undergrads and no graduate students.
+Clarkson College offers housing for up to 140 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 5% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
-Clarkson College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Clarkson College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Clarkson College has many options for athletes.
 See them all and learn more about life at Clarkson College on the Student Life page.

 |Applicants Submitting SAT scores||0%|